Liquidity Cycles Explained: When Markets Really Turn

 The consequences are clear: buying during "liquidity peaks" results in long-term capital impairment.
 Conversely, selling during "liquidity troughs" because the news cycle looks grim forces investors to exit exactly when the hidden forces of the market are starting to push prices back up.

-Strategic Cycle Tracking
+Cycle Tracking Strategy

 Monitoring Central Bank Balance Sheets